Hydroseeding: Is it Right for Your Lawn?

 Q. How much does hydroseeding cost?

-Hydroseeding typically costs around $.06 to $.15 per square foot.
+Hydroseeding typically costs between $0.06 and $0.15 per square foot.

 Q. How soon should I water after hydroseeding?